 Once you have the right process, skills, and abilities—as well as the best coaching and training tools in place—it’s finally time to look at driving productivity for ways to apply predictive capabilities.
 Sales enablement platforms, such as InsideSales.com, use analytics to determine the best time to contact a prospect or customer, as well as the probability of success.
 They also use techniques to determine the proper sales cadence for each prospect and sales motion.

 Gamification is another best practice for motivating sales reps to drive productivity and profitability.
 Using the Power Standings feature of InsideSales.com and/or tools like Ambition are outstanding ways of increasing motivation—and are particularly effective for millennials.

 However, it’s not about the technology.
-Don’t spend too much time analyzing the multitude of tools in this ever growing landscape.
+Don’t spend too much time analyzing the multitude of tools in this ever-growing landscape.
 There is likely to be a large consolidation in the sales enablement space in the next five years, leaving fewer providers and platforms.
 It’s more important to vet technologies and platforms quickly, identify a few use cases, and learn from the process of using them.
 The goal is to become great users of such technologies to achieve greater sales.

-Be sure to establish baseline metrics to accurately determine effectiveness and measure the value.
+Be sure to establish baseline metrics to accurately determine the effectiveness and measure the value.
 Key metrics are time, count, quality, and cost.